OpenID provider / OAuth 2.0 server issuer URL aliases

 3. For complete issuer isolation use separate tenants

-Note, the use of issuer aliases doesn’t isolate the client registrations (with their credentials) and the user-sessions.
+The issuer aliases don’t isolate the client registrations (with their credentials) and the user sessions.
 These are shared between all tenants.
 For complete issuer isolation use separate tenants.